aljagne/aljagne/README.md

 ## I'm an Enthusiastic, Self-Motivated, Entrepreneur, Developer, and Fitness Freak!

-- 🔭 I’m currently working on an [Fitness App Project][website], and studying at the same time!
+- 🔭 I’m currently working on an [Fitness App Project][365fitpro], and studying at the same time!
 - 🌱 I’m currently learning everything 😂
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Finish My StartUp Fitness App Project & Contribute to some Open Source projects